KernFerm/BubblesTheDev-WebBrowser/README.md

 Installer file name:

-`BubblesTheDev Web Browser_Installer_1.2.1.exe`
+`BubblesTheDev Web Browser_Installer_1.2.3.exe`

 Platform:

 `Windows 11 x64`

-The current installer uses a normal visible Windows installer flow instead of a silent always-on update model.
-Recent builds also include a clearer visible post-install completion flow so end users can better understand what the installer is doing before it closes.
+The current installer still uses a Windows installer package instead of a silent always-on patch service.
+Recent builds now let installed versions show update download and install progress more clearly, hand off to a silent installer run where supported, and notify the user after the new version is installed.

 ## Updating 🔄